Chris022/lin-math/README.md

 ## Documentation

-### Numericals
+### Matrix
-Lin-Matt uses its own numerical data type for storing numbers.
-This has the advantage of allowing high-precision - symbolic calculations.
-All functions dealing with numericals are inside the `nums` folder.
+Probably the most important object Lin-Math provides is the Matrix.
+All functions that deal with it are defined in the `matrix` folder.

 ## License